Fiber Optic Testing

 When you test fiber optic cable networks, a visible laser source connected to one end of the cable can be used to verify the transmission to the opposite end.
-This type of fiber optic test is only intended to detect gross fiber defects such as macrobends.
+This type of fiber optic test is only intended to detect gross fiber defects such as breaks.
 You can also test fiber optic cable continuity to determine whether the right fiber optic cable is connected to the right patch panel location.

 A visual fault locator (VFL) uses visible spectrum laser light to test fiber continuity as well as detecting fault conditions.
-The red-light source will be visible through the coating at the location of any fiber breaks or defective splices.
+The red-light source will be visible through the coating at the location of any fiber breaks, defective splices or macrobends.
 For fiber runs longer than 5km/3miles or where access to view the fiber is limited, an OTDR can be used as a fiber optic cable tester to pinpoint any continuity issues.

 Optical Loss Measurement

 Optical Power Measurement

 A power measurement is a test of the signal strength from the transmitter once a system is live or activated.
 An optical power meter will display the optical power received on its photodiode and can be connected directly to the optical transmitter’s output or on a fiber cable at the point where the optical receiver would be.
-Optical power can be measured in “dBm” units, where the “m” represents 1 milliwatt and the “dB” (used when a reference level is set) refers to decibels.
+Optical power can be measured in “dBm” units (absolute value), where the “m” represents 1 milliwatt and the “dB” (used when a reference level is set) refers to decibels.

 Testing Fiber for Optical Loss

 When you test fiber optic cables for optical loss, fiber testers will need to connect to a test source to provide an optical light standard, as well as a launch cable to supply a calibrated “0 dB loss” reference.
 A power meter at the opposite end of the circuit will measure the light source with and without the fiber under test to quantify the loss in dB of the fiber itself.